Is Foreshadowing Language Or Structure

 Beyond language, foreshadowing is deeply intertwined with the structure of the narrative itself.
 The way a story is organized, the pacing, and the order of events can all contribute to the creation of foreshadowing effects.

-• Nonlinear Narratives: Stories that jump between timelines or use flashbacks can utilize the past to foreshadow the future.
+• Nonlinear Narratives: Stories that jump between timelines or use flashbacks can use the past to foreshadow the future.
 A seemingly inconsequential event in a flashback might take on new significance when viewed in light of later events, creating a retrospective foreshadowing effect.
 This keeps the reader engaged, constantly reevaluating past occurrences.

 • Parallel Plots: The development of multiple interconnected storylines can create foreshadowing through parallel structures.
 Events in one plotline might mirror or anticipate events in another, subtly hinting at future developments in a surprising and impactful way.
 This adds complexity and depth to the narrative.